JiveyGuy/Project001/ASM/mult/README.md

-'Mult.asm'
+Mult.asm

-**Multiplication: in the Hack computer, the top 16 RAM words (RAM[0] ...
+Multiplication: in the Hack computer, the top 16 RAM words (RAM[0] ...
 RAM[15]) are also referred to as the so-called virtual registers R0 ...
-R15.**
+R15.

->With this terminology in mind, this program computes the value R0*R1 and stores the result in R2.
+With this terminology in mind, this program computes the value R0*R1 and stores the result in R2.